Before the Bell: What every Canadian investor needs to know today

 Heading into the trading day, sentiment has also been tempered by ongoing concern over the public spat between U.S. President Donald Trump and Tennessee Senator Bob Corker, with traders fearing that the feud could get in the way of Mr. Trump's efforts to overhaul the tax code.

 In the corporate sphere, earnings begin trickling in today.
 Delta Airlines and BlackRock Inc. report their latest results.

 Ahead of the open, Delta posted a lower adjusted profit of $1.7-billion in the latest quarter, which included a $120-million hit from the negative impact of Hurricane Irma last month.
 Atlanta-based Delta said operating revenue was up 5.5 per cent.
+However, on a per-share basis, Delta topped analysts forecasts.
+The carrier posted adjusted earnings per share of $1.57.
+Analysts had been looking for earnings closer to $1.53.
 There could be some greater-than-usual interest in Delta results on this side of the border after Canadian aerospace giant Bombardier was hit by a series of punishing duties by the U.S. related to a Delta order.
 Delta's conference call with analysts is scheduled for later this morning and the Bombardier duties are could come up.

+Meanwhile, asset manager BlackRock topped forecasts with an an 8.2-per-cent increase in quarterly profit helped by higher fees.
+Fees from the company's index-tracking iShares rose 38 per cent to $1.07-billion.
+BlackRock's iShares exchange-traded funds business took in $52.3-billion in new money, up from $51.26-billion, a year earlier.

 On Thursday, Citigroup and JPMorgan Chase kick off bank earnings in the U.S. Citi is expected to post earnings per share of $1.32 while JPMorgan is seen reporting per-share earnings of $1.66.

-Separately, a Swedish court found a Bombardier employee innocent on bribery charges Wednesday when a Stockholm court ruled that "prosecutors have not proved that the charged person has promised or offered an inappropriate benefit."
+Elsewhere, a Swedish court found a Bombardier employee innocent on bribery charges Wednesday when a Stockholm court ruled that "prosecutors have not proved that the charged person has promised or offered an inappropriate benefit."
 The man was arrested in March on suspicion that he along with several others had bribed an Azerbaijani official to secure a contract worth around $340-million.

 Overseas, European markets were buoyed by news that Catalonia's leader Carles Puigdemont stopped short of making a formal declaration of independence, saying he wanted to talk to Spain's government.
 Spain's government was meeting in Madrid on Wednesday to form a formal response to the region's independence vote.
 MSCI's 47-country world stocks index touched record highs shortly after the open in Europe.
 Spain's IBEX 35 index was up more than 1 per cent at last check.